Blaine Robison, M.A.

 Yochanan uses the imagery of the wheat harvest to symbolize the coming of the Messiah to destroy the wicked, restore the glory of Israel and establish His reign over the whole earth.
 When used as a metaphor in Scripture wheat represents the righteous (Gen 37:5-8; Matt 13:23, 38; John 12:24) and chaff refers to the unrighteous (Ex 15:7; Ps 1:4; 35:5; 83:13; Isa 17:13; 29:5; 41:2; Hos 13:3; Mal 4:1).

-Yochanan's imagery of the threshing floor may be specifically drawn from Hosea in which the idolatrous will be "like chaff which is blown away from the threshing floor" (Hos 3:13) and Malachi, "For behold, the day is coming, burning like a furnace; and all the arrogant and every evildoer will be chaff; and the day that is coming will set them ablaze" (Mal 4:1).
+Yochanan's imagery of the threshing floor may be specifically drawn from Hosea in which the idolatrous will be "like chaff blown off from a threshing floor" (Hos 13:3 BR) and Malachi, "For behold, the day is coming, burning like a furnace; and all the arrogant and every evildoer will be chaff; and the day that is coming will set them ablaze" (Mal 4:1 NASU).

 Also, in Yochanan's parable the One mightier than he would use a winnowing fork, parallel to the use of the sickle in Revelation 14:14-16.
 As in real life Yochanan's report of the Messiah's harvesting and winnowing are accomplished in the same event.